 WordPress is publishing software available as a free and as a commercial product.
 The free code, WordPress.org, was developed in 2003 in by developers Matt Mullenweg and Mike Little.
 Open source development drove WordPress' market growth.
-Launched in concert with the open source GNU licence, WordPress.org allowed developers to augment and expand the software framework at no cost.
+Launched in concert with the open source GNU license, WordPress.org allowed developers to augment and expand the software framework at no cost.
 WordPress evolved to support design themes and plugins that extend the software's functionality and fertilize a vibrant ecosystem of third-party developers that create and sell custom code.
 Today the WordPress.org platform, including themes and plugins, is used by consumers, small and medium business, e-commerce companies, and large publishers.

 SEE: Five ways small companies can get ahead through technology sharing (Tech Pro Research)